2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

 ### Large datasets from a remote server

-For large datasets to be uploaded from a remote server, e.g. a supercomputer, you are authorized via membership of a Google Group.
+For large datasets uploaded from a remote server, e.g. a supercomputer, you are authorized via membership of a Google Group controlled by your Hub Champion.
 Do not store any access tokens, such as in the method above, publicly on a shared system.

 1. Request membership of the Google Group for access to bucket storage from your Hub Champion.